 One time she filmed herself laughing at a misfortunate health issue, asking the most important question: will this occurrence prevent her from running games?

-She would give us good and bad news as they come, make us laugh with an anecdote.
+She would give us good and bad news as they came and make us laugh with an anecdote.
 She reviews our creations and gives opinions.
 She always finds your strength and holds a mirror so you can see it.

 There’s beauty in everything, she says.